raiyaan-abdullah/Motion-Transfer/configs/INSTRUCTIONS.md

-Please follow the instructions below for each model.
-For number of classes, refer to this table:
+We provide the configuration files and brief instructions on file organization for each model/method for all datasets.
 ## Number of classes

 | Dataset    | Head | Fine-Context Set 1 | Fine-Context Set 2 |